How to Claim Against The NHS

 Talk To Our Team Now

 Do you need to claim compensation for the NHS for clinical negligence?
+Or do you simply want to know how to claim.
 If so, then please contact us here at Legal Expert today on 0800 073 8804.
 Once we know a little more about your claims case, we will offer you some free legal advice on what we think your next steps should be.

 At the link below, you will find information published by the UK Government about the Rapid Resolution and Redress Scheme for Severe Birth Injury: